s9e/TextFormatter/docs/Cookbook/Plugins/Emoticons/ChangeRegexp.md

 You can change the regexp using the two properties `regexpStart` and `regexpEnd`.
 By default they are set to `/` and `/S` respectively.
 In this example, we replace them with `/(?<!\S)` and `(?!\S)/S` to prevent transforming emoticons that are not surrounded with whitespace.

-This example uses a relative URL but you may want to use an absolute URL instead.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;
 $configurator->Emoticons->add(':)', '<img src="happy.png" alt=":)" title="Happy">');